💡 Web projects can be hard. Our solutions specialists can help!

 Configure your content model

 Your content model dictates how content editors manage all the structured content across the site.
-In Netlify CMS, you will have built out your collections setting, which determines how content types and editor fields generate files and content.
+In Decap CMS, you will have built out your collections setting, which determines how content types and editor fields generate files and content.

 CloudCannon has similar functionality with different terminology.
 There are three ingredients for creating flexible content models: